35 Irreversible dynamics

 In this chapter, the reversible discretization developed in the previous chapter is extended to include irreversible effects.
 It is still assumed that the air is dry.
 The irreversible effects in a dry atmosphere are the diffusions.
 There are two types of diffusion:

 On the molecular scale, according to Eq.
-(5.212) also diffusion of mass, but turbulence in a dry atmosphere does not diffuse mass.
-This is because turbulence diffuses only the mixing ratio, which is unity in a dry atmosphere, and thus no spatial variability to diffuse.
+(5.212), there is also diffusion of mass; however, turbulence in a dry atmosphere does not diffuse any mass.
+This is because turbulence diffuses only the mixing ratio, which is unity in a dry atmosphere, so there is no spatial variability that could be diffused.

 Accordingly, the system of equations Equations (34.4) - (34.7) must be modified as follows: